tidev/titanium-cli/README.md

 ## Requirements

-You must have Node.js 10.13.0 or newer.
+You must have Node.js 10.13.0 or newer and you must be using a 64-bit operating system.

 You also must have the Appc Daemon ([appcd][2]) installed.
 You can install it via the [Axway AMPLIFY Package Manager][3] or npm.